mainmatter/mainmatter.com/src/posts/2023-11-03-the-case-against-project-managers.md

 If you’re interested in establishing the “iteration lead” approach in your own team, check out our Playbook or reach out and we’ll be happy to talk.

+[Reach out](https://mainmatter.com/contact/) to talk about how we can help your team.

+Find [further information](https://mainmatter.com/startups/) on how we can help you to burst through the bottleneck.